Elias Taban: Ministries

-One of Bishop Taban's ministries, Water is Basic, was born out of a 2006 peace conference between pastors from Sudan and South Sudan.
+One of Taban's ministries, Water is Basic, was born out of a 2006 peace conference between pastors from Sudan and South Sudan.
 Access to clean water is one of the major challenges facing South Sudan and threatening its stability.
 Most water extracted from local rivers host parasites and other diseases, which results in widespread illness among local populations.
 Water is Basic has built nearly 500 wells across South Sudan since 2008 providing clean water to approximately 10% of the population.
 The non-profit operates through a sustainable model that requires local communities to finance the repair and maintenance of the wells and creates jobs by hiring local Sudanese workers.
 Proceeds from the wells fund job training businesses, orphanages, health clinics, and schools throughout the country.

-The Bishop, with American Evangelical support, has helped establish close to 200 churches and two orphanages in southern Sudan.
-The Bishop is the Sudan Project Director of Basic Ministries International, an Evangelical organization that has started churches across South Sudan and has drilled more than 400 water wells in communities.
-Bishop Taban has also delivered humanitarian relief to Jonglei state, an area where intertribal conflict has displaced hundreds of thousands of people over the past years.
+Taban, with American Evangelical support, has helped establish close to 200 churches and two orphanages in southern Sudan.
+He is the Sudan Project Director of Basic Ministries International, an Evangelical organization that has started churches across South Sudan and has drilled more than 400 water wells in communities.
+Taban has also delivered humanitarian relief to Jonglei state, an area where intertribal conflict has displaced hundreds of thousands of people over the past years.
 He has built a small hospital there and has set up livelihood projects in communities from all of the groups to help address poverty.
 Another ministry in Sudan, His Voice Global, works to house and educate orphans in the region.

-In an effort to make that ministry financially independent and operationally successful, Bishop Taban was an instrumental part of the establishment of Lion of Judah Trucking Company, which now completely supports three orphanages financially.
+In an effort to make that ministry financially independent and operationally successful, Taban was an instrumental part of the establishment of Lion of Judah Trucking Company, which now completely supports three orphanages financially.
 As of 2010, the trucking company has been able to keep them self-sustained.

-The Bishop is also a leader in the ongoing peace process in Jonglei state between warring ethnic groups.
-Despite his strong Christian faith, Bishop Taban encourages reconciliation and cooperation among people of all religions.
-"For people to move away from violence, people need to see beyond religious differences," he says.
-The nation-building projects, including the wells, schools, and clinics, do not discriminate against any religions or require people to be of a particular religion to receive clean water or services.
+Taban is also a leader in the ongoing peace process in Jonglei state between warring ethnic groups.
+Despite his strong Christian faith, he encourages reconciliation and cooperation among people of all religions, saying: "For people to move away from violence, people need to see beyond religious differences.".